SDK: @dotcms/analytics Library

 Page Views#

 The pageView() method tracks page navigation events.
-It automatically enriches the event with comprehensive data, including:
+It automatically enriches the event with:

-- Page data: URL, title, referrer, path, protocol, search params, etc.
+- Page data: URL, title, referrer, path, protocol, search params

 - Device data: Screen resolution, viewport size, language, user agent

-- UTM parameters: Campaign tracking data (source, medium, campaign, etc.)
+- UTM parameters: Campaign tracking data (source, medium, campaign, term, content)

 - Context: Site key, session ID, user ID, timestamp

-You can optionally include custom data that will be sent in addition to all the automatic enrichment.
+You can optionally pass custom data that will be sent in addition to all the automatic enrichment.

 Custom Events#

-The track() method allows you to track any custom user action with a unique event name and optional properties.
+The track() method tracks any custom user action with a unique event name and optional properties.

 Sessions#